released/M031BSP_I2C_Slave_PMBus/README.md

 The implementation is intended to align with these documents:

-- `docs/PMBus-Specification-Rev-1-3-1-Part-I-20150313.pdf` in the Pico HID Test Tool workspace
+- `PMBus-Specification-Rev-1-3-1-Part-I-20150313.pdf`
-- `docs/PMBus-Specification-Rev-1-3-1-Part-II-20150313.pdf` in the Pico HID Test Tool workspace
+- `PMBus-Specification-Rev-1-3-1-Part-II-20150313.pdf`
-- `docs/PMBus-Specification-Rev-1-3-1-Part-III-20150313.pdf` in the Pico HID Test Tool workspace, as AVSBus reference only; AVSBus is not implemented by this M032 PMBus/SMBus sample
+- `PMBus-Specification-Rev-1-3-1-Part-III-20150313.pdf`, as AVSBus reference only; AVSBus is not implemented by this M032 PMBus/SMBus sample
-- `docs/M-CRPS_Base_Specification_version_1p06p00_RC1-draft7_042026.pdf` in the Pico HID Test Tool workspace, for the optional CRPS product-profile command overlay
+- `M-CRPS_Base_Specification_version_1p06p00_RC1-draft7_042026.pdf`, for the optional CRPS product-profile command overlay
-- `docs/UCD90xxx Sequencer and System Health Controller PMBus Command Reference.pdf` in the Pico HID Test Tool workspace, for the TI UCD90xxx command-name profile namespace
+- `UCD90xxx Sequencer and System Health Controller PMBus Command Reference.pdf`, for the TI UCD90xxx command-name profile namespace

 Supported transaction formats include: